 Rincon de la Vieja National Park Facts

-Rincon de la Vieja, or Old Woman’s Nook is a huge volcano at 1,895 meters tall and active with nine identified volcanic cones.
+Rincon de la Vieja, or Old Woman’s Nook is an active 1,895 meters tall volcano.
 It is 1 of 5 of the Cordillera de Guanacaste (Guanacaste mountain range).

 The park is divided into 2 sectors: Santa Maria and Pailas, each with different things to enjoy.
 This national park is especially famous for its large geothermic activity and secondary volcanic activity.
 The ICE company even has plants in the park, studying and using the natural gas as energy.

 Rincon de la Vieja National Park hours are Tuesday through Sunday, 7 AM to 3 PM (Pailas Sector).
 The Santa Maria Sector is open every day from 8 AM to 4 PM.

 The Rincon de la Vieja Natoinal Park entrance fee is $15 for adult foreigners and $5 for children ages 6-12.